ccollicutt/ccollicutt.github.io/_posts/2022-1-12-tap-knative-nodejs.md

 hello-yeti   http://hello-yeti.cnr-demo.example.com   hello-yeti-00001   17h   3 OK / 3     True
 ```

-Now I want to add a new knative service, but this time in an image that I build, and t he app is running NodeJS.
+Now I want to add a new knative service, but this time in an image that I build, and the app is running NodeJS.

 Here's an [example knative NodeJS app](https://github.com/knative/docs/tree/main/code-samples/serving/hello-world/helloworld-nodejs).